phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

 [] Right side interactive scroll menu of notable TSB players/records

 [] Improving Calculator
-    [] Refactor if/else to ternary OR refactor otherwise [x] Debug the alerts displaying twice
+    [] Refactor if/else to array of objects (objects being the conditions) [x] Debug the alerts displaying twice

 [x] Soundboard page with soundboard player